List of Fist of the North Star characters: Jaco

 Jaco (ジャコウ, Jakō) is the Viceroy of the Imperial Capital.
 He gained his position by locking away the Celestial Empress Lui and blackmailing Falco into destroying the Hokuto and Nanto fighters.
 Ostensibly, this is because they attempt to outshine the Gento's imperial star, Taikyokusei (大極星).
-In reality however, as Raoh was set to leave the Gento village after Falco convinced him to spare them, The Ken-Oh told his would be adversary that his surrogate brother Jaco had evil intentions and that Falco should kill him if he wanted to maintain their peace.
+In reality however, as Raoh was set to leave the Gento village after Falco convinced him to spare them, The Kenoh told his would be adversary that his surrogate brother Jaco had evil intentions and that Falco should kill him if he wanted to maintain their peace.
 Falco could not bring himself to do so at the time, as Falco's birth mother also raised Jaco as her own and killing him would have devastated her.

 Jaco's encounter with Raoh however, left a deep terror in him.
 As a result, he has developed severe achluophobia.

 Jaco is assisted by his two sons Jask (ジャスク, Jasuku) and Shiino (シーノ, Shīno), who are replaced in the TV series by the renegade Gento masters Green Light Taiga (タイガ) and Blue Light Boltz (ボルツ, Borutsu).
 Shiino is killed by Kenshiro, while Jaco himself is killed by Falco after Lui is rescued.
 Jask is buried under debris, but survives.
-He is rescued by an unaware Lin and he immediately kidnaps her as part of his plan for revenge.
+He is rescued by an unaware Rin and he immediately kidnaps her as part of his plan for revenge.
 After blowing up the capital city Jask takes off to the Land of Shura, only to be slaughtered by the warriors of Shura.